Message from the Graduate Admissions Chair

 Thank you for considering our doctoral program in Psychology at the University of California at Riverside.
 We offer an outstanding research-oriented Ph.D. program.

 - Social-Personality Psychology

 - Systems Neuroscience

-A recent federal regulation (the Clery Act) requires that all universities disclose crime statistics to all prospective students.
-Our campus has a very low crime rate for its size.
-The U.C.
-Riverside Campus Security and Crime Report is available at: http://police.ucr.edu/clery/clery.html The Report contains a summary of crimes reported on the campus and in other designated areas during the past three calendar years.
-It also contains references to University and campus policies concerned with criminal activity and security on campus.
+NOTICE: Federal regulation (the Clery Act) requires that universities disclose crime statistics to prospective students.
+UCR has a very low crime rate for its size.
+The UCR Campus Security and Crime Report contains a summary of crimes reported on campus and in other designated areas during the past three years.
+It also contains University and campus policies concerned with criminal activity and security on campus.
 Printed copies of the Report are available upon request from the University of California Police Department, 3500 Canyon Crest Drive, Riverside, CA 92521 or by telephone at (951) 827-3853.

+Thank you for your interest in our doctoral training program.
 Please feel free to email us if you have any further questions.
-Thank you again for your interest in our programs.

 Associate Professor and Chair of Graduate Admissions